PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 ### UOEXETER-ScenarioMIP-2-2-1

-v2.2.2 resolves issues with masking in v2.2.1.
+v2.2.2 resolves issues with troposphere masking in v2.2.1.
 As a result of this change, v2.2.1 is deprecated.
-Please restart any simulations that used v2.2.1 and use v2.2.2 instead.
+Please restart any scenario simulations that used v2.2.1 and use v2.2.2 instead.

 ### UOEXETER-CMIP-2-0-0